 Skin ageing is a multi-faceted process, which is impacted by lifestyle, dietary choices and genetics.
 As the skincare and wellness industries become more and more intertwined, we have seen a rise in beauty supplements or ingestible beauty products.
-In America, the industry was thought to be worth $13.1 million and one in five supplement takers do so for skin benefits.
+In America, it is anticipated that one in five supplement takers do so for skin benefits.
 Yet with so many options available, promising everything from improving the quality of your skin to preventing lines and wrinkles, it can be a minefield.
-Here is a guide to help you make the decision…
+Here is a guide to help you make the decision:

 How does skin age?